404mat/search-router/README.md

-# Unduck
+# Search Router

+Per the upstream repo's words :

-DuckDuckGo's bang redirects are too slow.
+> DuckDuckGo's bang redirects are too slow.
 Add the following URL as a custom search engine to your browser.
 Enables all of DuckDuckGo's bangs to work, but much faster.

+This fork is an attempt to improve the project for my personnal use by implementing some of the good ideas provided in the project's PRs, and adding some things I would consider useful.

 ```
 https://unduck.link?q=%s